Simply Amy

 I don't much care for this color on its own.
 I find it boring and too much of a yellowy gold, but I like it fin e as a base to stamp on.

-For this manicure, I chose plate m64 - it's been one of my
+For this manicure, I chose plate m64 - it's been one of my new favorites - and used the pattern on the bottom right.

 (Does anyone else look at this and think of the bad late 80s/early 90s laser photo background?
 I'm going to have to try bright pink and blue over a nice navy some time and see how it goes.)